mikaeilorfanian/mikaeilorfanian.github.io/_posts/2017-5-25-why-django.md

 ### We Save Money
 As we, the devs, save time the business saves money.
 Without Django, many budgets would have to be cut and many MVPs would be much less interesting.
 Thanks to Django, we do much more with less resources.

+## Any Downsides?
+Of course!
+There are important tradeoffs that you need to consider before you go with Django:
+- Django doesn't provide any help when it comes to non-relational databases.
+- Django is a synchronous framework which handles requests by creating new threads.
+This has serious implications.
+For example, using Django for websockets is not possible(although you can use `django-channels` for that!).
+- The fact that Django comes with batteries means that a lot of things are done the Django way.
+And, sometimes it's either the Django way or the highway!
+Many developers choose "micro-frameworks" for this reason.

-That's it.
-If you'd like to give Django a try, start with the [official tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/).
-Then, you can go through this excellent [free book](http://www.tangowithdjango.com/book17/) which is a bit outdated but is a great intro to the many different things you can do with Django.
+Bottom line: you should give Django a try.
+Start with the [official tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/).
+Then, go through a tutorial and create an application to get a feeling for what you can do with Djagno.
+This excellent [free book](http://www.tangowithdjango.com/book17/) - which is a bit outdated - is a great intro to the many different things you can do with Django.
 If you'd like to be notified when we publish the next article, fill out [this form(redirects to a different domain)]().